MicrosoftDocs/dataexplorer-docs.fr-fr/data-explorer/kusto/management/data-ingestion/ingest-inline.md

 "Coats with ""quotes""",5
 ```

 <!--
-It is possible to generate inline ingests commands using the Kusto.Data client library.
-(Note that compression does allow one to embed newlines in quoted fields)
+You can generate inline ingests commands using the Kusto.Data client library.
+(Note that compression does let you embed new lines in quoted fields)

     Kusto.Data.Common.CslCommandGenerator.GenerateTableIngestPushCommand(tableName, compressed: true, csvData: csvStream);